syncfusion-content/blazor-docs/blazor/gantt-chart/appearance-and-customization.md

 ---
 layout: post
-title: Appearance And Customization in Blazor Gantt Chart Component | Syncfusion
+title: Appearance And Customization in Blazor Gantt Chart | Syncfusion
 description: Learn here all about Appearance And Customization in Syncfusion Blazor Gantt Chart component and more.
 platform: Blazor
 control: Gantt Chart